About Danhostel Copenhagen Amager

 With around 80,000 overnight stays a year, we are the second-biggest hostel in Denmark.
 The original buildings date from 1980, when a group of long-term unemployed young people were given a building assignment by Copenhagen Municipality, Copenhagen County and Frederiksberg Municipality.
 Once the buildings had been finished, a management agreement was signed with Danhostel, known at the time as Danmarks Vandrerhjem.

-Since then, the buildings have been renovated several times, and half the hostel is now fitted out as modern family rooms with private bathrooms and toilets, and TVs in the rooms.
-The other half consists of pleasant rooms with shared bathrooms and toilets.
+Since then, the buildings have been renovated several times, and more than half the hostel is now fitted out as modern family rooms with private bathrooms and toilets, and TVs in the rooms.
+The rest of the rooms consists of pleasant rooms with shared bathrooms and toilets.

 The couple Malou and Lasse Uldahl Borch have been running the hostel since 2012.